Nature Reserve & Biological Station

 What's not included?

-We learned a lot about the wonders of the ecosystem rainforest and will never forget the wonderful time we had...
+We learned a lot about the wonders of the rainforest ecosystem and will never forget the wonderful time we had...

 "